Interdisciplinary Studies Program

-Interdisciplinary majors (listed in chapter 2) are: cognitive science, critical identity studies, environmental studies, health and society, interdisciplinary major: self-designed, international relations, and media studies.
+Interdisciplinary majors (listed in chapter 2) are: cognitive science, critical identity studies, data science and data analytics, environmental studies, health and society, interdisciplinary major: self-designed, international relations, and media studies.

-Interdisciplinary minors (listed in chapter 3 unless otherwise noted) are: African studies, Asian studies, cognitive science (chapter 2), critical identity studies (chapter 2), environmental studies (chapter 2), European studies, health and society (chapter 2), interdisciplinary minor: self-designed (chapter 2), journalism, Latin American and Caribbean studies, law and justice, medieval studies, museum studies, and Russian studies.
+Interdisciplinary minors (listed in chapter 3 unless otherwise noted) are: African studies, Asian studies, cognitive science (chapter 2), critical identity studies (chapter 2), environmental studies (chapter 2), European studies, health and society (chapter 2), interdisciplinary minor: self-designed (chapter 2), journalism, Latin American and Caribbean studies, law and justice, medieval studies, and museum studies.